Semyon Krivoshein: Belarus to Berlin

 Krivoshein was severely wounded in the battle and was recovering for several months.
 Later in 1944 he received command of the 1st Mechanized Krasnograd Corps and fought in Operation Bagration, which smashed the German Army Group Centre in Belarus.
 Among many other Belarusian cities Krivoshein recaptured from the Germans was Brest.

 In the last days of the war, in spring 1945, Krivoshein led his corps in vanguard of 1st Belorussian Front of the leading Soviet commander of World War II Georgy Zhukov in the Battle of Berlin.
 Stalin awarded to Zhukov the honor to take Berlin; it was a recognition of the exclusive standing of Krivoshein among Soviet armor generals that Zhukov entrusted him to lead the Soviet armies in the final Soviet triumph over Germany.
 Krivoshein slashed through the heavily fortified and echeloned German defenses in the critical Battle of Seelow Heights and fought his way to the Reichstag.
 For his outstanding combat leadership and personal courage in the capture of Berlin, Krivoshein received the highest Soviet war honor, the order of a Hero of the Soviet Union.

 Post-war life

+The Soviet Union 1979 Illustrated stamped envelope.

 Krivoshein continued to command his corps until 1946 when he was appointed head of department at the M. V. Frunze Military Academy.
 In 1950 he moved to Odessa to command the mechanized and tank forces of the small Odessa Military District.
 In 1951 the Ministry of Defense selected him as a candidate for the Soviet Army higher command and sent him to study in the Higher Military Academy of the General Staff.
 Krivoshein graduated in 1952.
 The death of Stalin in March 1953 brought an end to Krivoshein's military career: as the new leadership began to reduce the huge Soviet army and, on May 4, 1953, the Soviet Ministry of Defense retired him after 35 years of service.
 He spent the last quarter century of his life writing four books of his war memoirs.